bretsw/bretsw.github.io/content/cv.md

 ### Contracts and Grants Pending

 Frank, K., Maroulis, S., Xu, R., Rosenberg, J. M., Saw, G., Lin, Q., & Staudt Willet, K. B. (Jan 2024).
 IES: Sensitivity Analysis for Statistical Advances that Inform Evidence Use and Knowledge Mobilization.
-Submitted to Institute for Education Sciences. *I would serve as a co-PI on this grant project.*
+Submitted to Institute for Education Sciences.
+Total requested: $898,387. *I would serve as a co-PI on this grant project.*

 Myers, J., Ecton, W. G., Fendler, R., Grace, C., & Staudt Willet, K. B. (Jul 2023).
 Project EVIDENT: Evaluating Visual Information and Data to Enhance oNline Thinking.
 Submitted to USDOEd American History and Civics-National Activities grant.
 Total requested: $320,584. *I would serve as a co-PI on this grant project.*